What Is a Deviated Septum?

 No surgery is completely risk-free, and the benefits of surgery – in this case, being able to breathe better – must outweigh the risks.
 Septoplasty and septorhinoplasty are common and safe procedures; side effects are rare.
 Still, talk with your doctor about the possible risks of surgery before you make a treatment decision.

 Although rare, risks of septoplasty and/or rhinoplasty may include:

-- Hole (perforation) of the septum
+- Hole (perforation) in the septum

-- Loss of the ability to smell
+- Loss of your sense of smell

 If you are having nasal symptoms and think you may have a deviated septum, make an appointment to see an ear, nose, and throat doctor.
 There are a number of reasons you can have these symptoms, including chronic sinusitis or nasal allergies.
 Make sure you get the right diagnosis so that you can get the treatment you need.